rufflabs/PsResponded/README.md

 The script is intended to be ran as a Scheduled Task, with a SIEM or similar system setup to monitor and alert on the Event ID created by the script when a response is detected.

+Included in the repository is an example Scheduled Task xml file that you can import directly into Task Scheduler.

 # PowerShell Help
 ```